alice-doc/alice-analysis-tutorial/rivet/implementing-rivet-analysis.md

 ### member variables

-You can add member variables in the private section (below the comment introducing Data members).
+You can add member variables in the private section (below the Analysis methods section).
 They should follow the [naming conventions of Rivet](https://twiki.cern.ch/twiki/bin/view/ALICE/PWGMMRivetCoding).
 This is the place where you add the pointers for histograms, profiles, etc. There are special Rivet structures for such pointers which should be used:
 ```cpp
 Histo1DPtr   _h_0000; // for a histogram
 Profile1DPtr _h_0001; // for a profile